deta/space-docs/src/pages/docs/en/quickstart-guides/rust.md

 This will build your Rust app and push it to Space.
 You can now access your app at the URL provided by the CLI.
 The build process will take a few minutes, as it has to build the Rust app from scratch.

-`space push` is the same command you would use to update your app.
+`space push` is the same command you would also use to update your app.

 Done! ✨